 - Any other reason approved by the Commissioner of the Department of Education

-ExcusesAll instance of an excused absence require a written explanation from the parent/guardian within three days of the absence.
-The excuse must identify the date/time of absence, reason for absence, tardiness, or early departure, and parent/guardian signature.
-Students failing to present an excuse prior to an early departure or upon returning back to school following an absence or tardiness with three days of the absence will be subject to the absence being recorded as "unexcused" with the possibility of denial of course course credit as defined in the Board of Education Regulation #7005.Disciplinary SanctionsWhen other forms of intervention fail, nonacademic sanctions, including the loss of privileges (e.g. participation in interscholastic sports or in extracurricular activities, attendance at school sponsored events), may be imposed.Excessive or unreasonable absences and tardiness may properly be the basis for disciplinary action.
+ExcusesAll instances of an excused absence require a written explanation from the parent/guardian within three days of the absence.
+The excuse must identify the date/time of absence, the reason for absence, tardiness, or early departure, and parent/guardian signature.
+Students failing to present an excuse prior to an early departure or upon returning back to school following an absence or tardiness with three days of the absence will be subject to the absence being recorded as "unexcused" with the possibility of denial of course credit as defined in the Board of Education Regulation #7005.Disciplinary SanctionsWhen other forms of intervention fail, nonacademic sanctions, including the loss of privileges (e.g. participation in interscholastic sports or in extracurricular activities, attendance at school-sponsored events), may be imposed.Excessive or unreasonable absences and tardiness may properly be the basis for disciplinary action.
 The use of detentions related to unexcused absence from school is authorized.
-In school suspensions are authorized with administrative discretion.
+In-school suspensions are authorized with administrative discretion.